 Chocolate covered orange peel is altogether with peanut butter stuffed chocolate covered dates my favorite treats this winter.
 Not only they taste delicious but they also look pretty and when packaged nicely, they are the perfect gifts for your friends or family.

 There is no doubt that they would also disappear fast from your Holiday table.
-Now when it comes to Holidays we all love the dinner, cookies but we also need something that keeps us going until the dinner is served.
+Now when it comes to Holidays we all love the dinner and cookies but we also need something that keeps us going until the dinner is served.

 How to make chocolate covered orange peel – step by step